FrancescAlted/caterva/ROADMAP.rst

 Roadmap
 =======

+Caterva is a multidimensional container for binary data.
+It is a pure C library, allowing for better interoperatibility between different languages (although Python stands out high in the list).

-This document lists the main goals for the upcoming Caterva releases.
+This document lists the goals for a production release of Caterva.

 Existing features
 -----------------